xzel23/meja/README.md

 *Why a custom component instead of a just a table model to be used together with JTable?* Because of JTable limitations.
 In fact, I started with JTable and abandoned that path when I tried to render merged cells correctly.

-*But my table still doesn't look the same as in Excel!* Just grab the code, I am looking forward for your contribution.
+*But my table still doesn't look the same as in Excel!* Just grab the code, I am looking forward to your contribution.

 *And what about the name?* This library is about tables, and it's about working with tables in Java.
 So I called it after the javanese word for the furniture.
 (Normally, it is written without accent, but found it to look more interesting like this...)